 The crunchy cookie crust makes this classic dessert the perfect vessel for all your favorite fillings:

-- Diplomat cream (folding pastry cream into sweet stabilized heavy cream).
+- Diplomat cream (folding pastry cream into heavy cream and mixing gelating for more stability).

 - Bavarian cream.